Franz Xaver Schwarz: SA and SS membership

-On 18 December 1931, Schwarz was made a Gruppenführer in the Sturmabteilung (SA), the Nazi paramilitary organization.
-In June 1932, Schwarz joined the Schutzstaffel, also as a Gruppenführer, with SS member number 38,500.
-On 1 July 1933 he was promoted to SS-Obergruppenführer.
-On 9 November 1933 his SA rank was raised to Obergruppenführer as well.
+On 18 December 1931, Schwarz was made an SA-Gruppenführer in the Sturmabteilung (SA), the Nazi paramilitary organization.
+In June 1932, Schwarz joined the Schutzstaffel, as an SS-Gruppenführer, with SS member number 38,500.
+On 1 July 1933, he was promoted to SS-Obergruppenführer.
+On 9 November 1933, his SA rank was raised to SA-Obergruppenführer as well.
 Finally, on 20 April 1942, he was promoted to the newly created rank of SS-Oberst-Gruppenführer, becoming one of only four people to ever hold the rank.

 On 5 June 1944, Schwarz received a high military award, the War Merit Cross, 1st class with Swords (Kriegsverdienstkreuz 1.
 Klasse mit Schwertern) by Hitler for his work during the Munich air raids of 24–25 April of that year.
 Further, Schwarz led a Volkssturm battalion in Grünwald at the end of the war.
 He was arrested by the Americans and interned at Camp Ashcan.